bgroenks96/cmip-embeddings/README.md

-# cmip6-embeddings
+# cmip-embeddings
-Cross-model embedding for the Coupled Model Intercomparison Project (CMIP) version 6
+Cross-model embedding for the Coupled Model Intercomparison Project (CMIP)